-This article is part of a series (links below).
-I would recommend reading the articles in order, starting with “Greenfield Opportunity”, which provides the required framing.
+This article is part of a series.
+I would recommend reading the articles in order, starting with “Modern IT Ecosystem”, which provides the required framing.

 Over the past decade, Multi-Protocol Label Switching (MPLS) has been the standard for enterprise businesses, providing scalable, protocol-independent, any-to-any connectivity.
 The “magic” behind MPLS is that packets are assigned labels, which are used to make packet-forwarding decisions, without needing to interrogate the packet itself.
 This approach is very versatile, allowing businesses to implement end-to-end connectivity, across multiple protocols.

-SD-WAN achieves this outcome, by measuring network traffic metrics (application-aware), such as latency, packet loss, jitter, and availability, proactively selecting the optimal path (dynamic link assessment) for each data packet in real-time.
+SD-WAN achieves this outcome by measuring network traffic metrics (application-aware), such as latency, packet loss, jitter and availability, proactively selecting the optimal path (dynamic link assessment) for each data packet in real-time.

 This approach, alongside centralised management for enterprise-wide policy creation/maintenance, makes SD-WAN a natural fit for businesses looking to embrace a multi-cloud strategy.
-For example, it removes the need for Internet-based traffic to be back-hauled via a central location and/or data centre.
+For example, it removes the need for Internet-based traffic to be back-hauled via a central location and/or a data centre.

-I fully expect the SD-WAN market to evolve quickly over the coming years, therefore the Cisco acquisition will help bring some stability, as well as complement our proposed Cisco-based LAN/WLAN architecture.
+I would position Viptela as my SD-WAN provider, who (in my opinion) have the most mature and reliable service offering, as well as the added benefit of being recently (AUG-2017) acquired by Cisco.
+I fully expect the SD-WAN market to evolve quickly over the coming years, therefore the Cisco acquisition should help provide stability, as well as complement a Cisco-based LAN/WLAN architecture.

-Cost: A traditional MPLS architecture can be expensive, driven by a need to procure from a carrier, often resulting in fixed (multi-year) contracts and long provisioning time.
-It is also common for MPLS networks to have backup circuits, which are only utilised in the event of a failure.
-SD-WAN supports multiple connection types (including MPLS), allowing businesses to prioritise inexpensive public Internet connections.
-SD-WAN also aims to optimise traffic across all connections simultaneously, ensuring a higher return on investment.
+Cost: A traditional MPLS architecture could be expensive, driven by a need to procure from a carrier, often resulting in fixed (multi-year) contracts and long provisioning times.
+It is also common for MPLS networks to have dedicated backup circuits, which only get utilised during an outage.
+SD-WAN supports multiple connection types (including MPLS), allowing businesses to prioritise inexpensive commodity Internet connections.
+SD-WAN also aims to optimise traffic across all connections simultaneously, improving efficiency and therefore ensuring a higher return on investment.